JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 compact repeated-helper solution before global densification skips past it:

-1. before synthesizing the denser plan, try one fingerprint-deduplicated chunked-integer-MUX neighbor when the current schedule contains such operation-output boundaries; if it fails, retain the feedback calculated for the ordinary next step;
+1. before synthesizing the denser plan, try one fingerprint-deduplicated chunked-MUX neighbor when the current schedule contains such operation-output boundaries; if it fails, retain the feedback calculated for the ordinary next step;
 2. densify cuts in the attributed func (`func_delay_scale`) — replan;